barefootcss/barefoot.js/README.md

         }
     }).render('data-example');

-You can also provide data objects that have are deeply nested:
+You can also provide data objects that are deeply nested:

 **example.html**